jupyter-book/mystmd/docs/contribute-add-feature.md

 In this guide, we will walk through the process of adding a new word-counter role `{word-count}` to MyST.
 Although it is possible to [write a plugin](plugins.md) to extend and customize MyST, this guide covers the steps required to implement this feature as a core component of MyST.
 We will start from the very beginning of cloning the MyST repository, and finish with a working `word-count` role!

 ## Cloning the Repository
-The rest of this guide will assume that you have basic knowledge of using Git, and running commands in a terminal/shell on one of the major operating systems.
-Although this guide can be used to author a new MyST feature on any (supported) operating system, we will assume that you are using a typical Linux distribution for simplicity.
+The rest of this guide requires that you have basic knowledge of using Git and running commands in a terminal/shell (using one of the major operating systems).
+Although you can author a new MyST feature on any (supported) operating system, we will assume that you are using a typical Linux distribution for simplicity.

-:::{tip}
+:::{tip} Unfamiliar with Git?
 :class: dropdown

 If you have not used Git before, the [Git Book](https://git-scm.com/book/) is a _comprehensive_ guide to the tool.
 Whilst it is recommended to develop a good understanding of Git, if you're short on time, Roger Dudler's [Git Guide](https://rogerdudler.github.io/git-guide/) describes itself as
 > just a simple guide for getting started with git. no deep shit ;)

 which should cover enough to get you started.
-Before doing anything, though, you will need to install Git, which [is described in the Git Guide](https://rogerdudler.github.io/git-guide/#setup).
 :::

 First, let's clone the current state of the [the `mystmd` repository](https://github.com/executablebooks/mystmd).